- Date: -

 Leeds LGBT+ Bookclub – The first Wednesday of every month, 6.30pm, currently via Zoom

 The Leeds LGBT+ Bookclub meet once a month to discuss a wide range of books either written by LGBT+ authors or with LGBT+ themes.
 It is a safe space and no-one will have to provide any information they do not want to.
-Their reading list is available on their website.
+The LGBT+ Bookclub reading list is available on their website.

 Queer Campus?
 Online?
 A creative online workshop, 11 February, 5pm

 Would you like to take part in research on the ways in which LGBT+ students at Leeds use and create online spaces?
-If you are a student at the University of Leeds, LGBT+, and have some time to join the workshop and a follow up interview the week after, you can find more information about the workshop on this online form.
+If you are a student at the University of Leeds, LGBT+, and have some time to join the workshop and a follow up interview the week after, you can find more information about the workshop using the link above.

 Women Friendly Leeds LGBT+ Online Panel Discussion, 24 February, 7-8.30pm

 An informative, insightful and thought provoking event with a diverse panel of women speakers.
 This is a free event, held via Zoom.
-You can book a ticket on Eventbrite – Online Panel Discussion
+You can book a ticket on Eventbrite – Women Friendly Leeds LGBT+ Online Panel Discussion

 West Yorkshire Queer Stories